 The next is to confirm payment.
 This shouldn’t be a tripping point.
 You don’t get to take something out of a store before paying for it.

 You pay, then you get the item.
 Same transaction setup here.
 You get the money into your account and then release the domain name.

 If you’re not tech-savvy, get someone you trust to help the transfer.
 This isn’t hard at all in most cases, but it can vary a bit depending on who you bought the domain name from.

 Once you receive payment, get the ball rolling to transfer the domain as quickly as possible.

 This is a two to four-step process in most cases, so be sure to follow through so everyone is happy at the end.

 Domain Name Marketplaces

-If you’re not dealing with a large number of potential buyers knocking on your door then it’s time to look at your next best option: domain name marketplaces.
-These are places that are actually designed for the buying and selling of domain names.
-If you’re looking to sell domain names this is often the best option for turning a domain name into cash since this is where many domain name buyers can be found.
+If you’re not dealing with a large number of potential buyers knocking on your door then it’s time to look at your next best option: the domain market.

 To participate in GoDaddy Auctions you do need to buy a membership, which runs $4.99 a year.